jwebster2469/ChatGPT-store/README.md

 > AI-generated content can be copyrighted by custom GPT users.
 ChatGPT does not own the content that it generates and neither do it's developers.

-***
+> [!NOTE]
-🛈 Some of Sourceduty GPTs are free and open-source; anyone can redistribute it and/or modify them.
+> 🛈 Some of Sourceduty GPTs are free and open-source; anyone can redistribute it and/or modify them.

 ***

 Alex: *"I'm really impressed by the versatility of GPT-4.
 The AI tools I've been working on are turning out to be quite useful, and I'm excited about what lies ahead.
 It's clear that AI is poised to have a significant impact on our daily lives, and I can't wait to see how it continues to evolve and make things even better in the future."*